jet1337/Data-Structures-2021/README.md

 palistack.py - Check if a sentence is palindrome (uses Stack ADT)

+hanoi.py - prints the moves required to solve a hanoi puzzle of any disc difficulty

 # mergesort & quicksort original code specified in files
 mergesort.py - perform merge sort on a list